isomerpages/nlb-nrm/_initiatives/Read for Books.md

 NOTE: Please note that all submissions must be completed by **9 September 2022 (Friday), 11.59pm**.

+**Need ideas on what to read?**

+In line with National Day happening in August, the Read for Books team has brought together some book recommendations from our Sing Lit collection.
+Download the curated list [**HERE**](https://go.gov.sg/rfb2022-singlitrecs)**.**

-**What is Zoom Read Together?**
+**What is a Read Together session?**

 Can’t decide what to read?
-Join your friendly neighbourhood librarian in a half-hour session where we will recommend short reads for different book categories or genres.
+Join your friendly neighbourhood librarian in a session where we will recommend short reads for different book categories or genres.
 Pick from your favourite genre and cosy up alongside other book lovers as we **Read for Books** together.

-Look forward to more details soon.
+For the collection of Read Together sessions, head to [HERE](https://go.gov.sg/readtogether22).